jwschroeder3/enricherator/README.md

 argument to `minus-plus`, assuming your original sample info file assigned the minus strand as "minus" and the plus strand as "plus".

+Consider your choice of threshold carefully above.
+If your hypothesis is that knocking out a protein will decrease enrichment, you likely will want to set `--threshold` to be a negative number to collect evidence ratios testing whether the knockout does, indeed, come with less occupancy.

 ## Running on provided example data

 To run Enricherator on our provided example simulated datasets, assuming your